Norwood Tunnel: Length

 There is some discrepancy as to the actual length of the tunnel.
 Sources dating from the construction, including the report in the Derby Mercury, quoted the length as 2550 yd.
 Both Hadfield and Roffey use this length, with Roffey claiming that it was the second longest tunnel when built.
 Brindley's other great tunnel, that at Harecastle on the Trent and Mersey Canal, opened in April 1775, although its length is also the subject of debate, being quoted as 2880 yd by Rees and 2897 yd by de Salis, in Bradshaw.
 Hadfield acknowledges that it may have been extended when Thomas Telford's second Harecastle Tunnel was constructed.

 The Manchester, Sheffield and Lincolnshire Railway (MSLR) purchased the Chesterfield Canal in 1847.
 It has been claimed that the tunnel may have been lengthened or shortened when the Sheffield to Gainsborough railway was built nearby, but a map of its predecessor, the proposed Manchester & Lincoln Union Railway of 1845, shows the portals in their current locations.
 Hadfield states that Bradshaw quoted the length as 3102 yd, and that many modern sources follow this example.
 Examples include Cumberlidge, although Nicholson quotes 2893 yd.
 Richardson quotes 2880 yd, the same as Rees's length for the Harecastle Tunnel.

 Skempton, in his entry for John Varley, quotes the length as 2884 yd, acknowledging that there is wide divergence across many publications.
-He confirms that there is no evidence for the tunnel being lengthened or shortened, explaining that the quoted length has been derived by using the Ordnance Survey grid references for the tunnel portals, and using Pythagorus's theorem to calculate the length.
+He confirms that there is no evidence for the tunnel being lengthened or shortened, explaining that the quoted length has been derived by using the Ordnance Survey grid references for the tunnel portals, and using the Pythagorean theorem to calculate the length.